czen0002/mandelbrot_set_plot_MPI/README.md

-# mandelbrot_set_plot_MPI
+# Design and Implementation of Mandelbrot set plot algorithms using Message Passing Interface
-Design and Implementation of Mandelbrot set plot algorithms using Message Passing Interface
+This project presents how to design and implement two partition schemes to realize the parallelized Mandelbrot set plot algorithm using the Message Passing Interface library.
+Bernstein Condition is employed to check whether the Mandelbrot set plot algorithm can be parallelized, and Amdahl’s is used to analyze speed up factor.
+It is concluded that the speedup of Mandelbrot set plot program can be achieved by employing two partition schemes although there is difference between the actual and the theoretical speed up factors.